-For around six months, I’ve been using “Submeta“, the BJJ training tool that Lachlan Giles has been developing and continually adding content to.
+For around a year, I’ve been using “Submeta“, the BJJ training tool that Lachlan Giles has been developing and continually adding content to.

 As both a BJJ/MMA hobbyist and an “internet business guy“, I’ve come to really appreciate Submeta not just for the quality of what’s on there, but for the obvious amount of effort that has gone into building a good web application that’s a pleasure to use.

 Before taking the plunge and dropping $25 a month on it, I could only find vague reviews about how Submeta is “great”.
 So I thought I’d put down a longer Submeta review, including addressing questions like:

 - What is Submeta, and what makes it special?

 - Submeta vs training videos from BJJ Fanatics and Grappler’s Guide

 - Submeta’s Shortcomings